When should you see a Relationship Counsellor?

 What if my partner won’t come to Relationship Counselling?

 Let’s be honest.
-It is hard to exposure your inner most vulnerabilities to a complete stranger that you just met.
+It is hard to expose your inner most vulnerabilities to a complete stranger that you just met.
 Your partner might fear an avalanche of everything they did wrong for the past 10 years.
-They might be afraid that telling the truth might hurt you and made a bad situation worse.
+They might be afraid that telling the truth might hurt you and make a bad situation worse.
 More often than not, having both of you in the room at the same time is much more beneficial than doing individual relationship counselling.
 You both get a chance to tell your side of the story.
 You both have patterns and dynamics that you fall into.
 Understanding your own emotional triggers and resulting actions, as well as your partners provides more insight and understanding.
 It is difficult to change what you are not consciously aware of.

 If you are having communicating or conflict problems in your relationship, then having your partner present will help you to work through the situations much faster.

-We live in a culture that promotes sexualisation of intimacy rather than nonsexual intimacy, expressing pride rather than experiencing shame, being stoic over expressing feelings, being self-reliant rather than seeking help, denying pain rather than confronting it (and toxic positivity), feigning omniscience rather than admitting ignorance, acting invincible rather than vulnerable and avoiding conflict rather than addressing relationship conflict.
+We live in a culture that promotes sexualisation of intimacy rather than nonsexual intimacy and sensuality, expressing pride rather than experiencing shame, being stoic over expressing feelings, being self-reliant rather than seeking help, denying pain rather than confronting it (and toxic positivity), feigning omniscience rather than admitting ignorance, acting invincible rather than vulnerable and avoiding conflict rather than addressing relationship conflict.
 This stuff is not easy.
 I get it.

 What are common Relationship Issues seen by a Therapist? /What are the areas people have the most problems with?

+Communication.
+Intimacy.
+Power sharing.
+Unfulfilled expectations.
+Hidden dream.
 One issue I frequently work with is differences in physical affection.
 We all have different needs for touch.
 During childhood, we know that parental touch is pivotal for socio-emotional development and impacts brain function.
 Touch can be embracing, hugging, or kissing (Sorokowska et al., 2021).

 What are the main benefits of relationship counselling?